zhuhanqing/Lightening-Transformer-AE/readme.md

-# Lighting-Transformer HPCA 2024 AE
+# Lightening-Transformer HPCA 2024 AE
-This contains the codebases for reproducing the main results of the paper "Lightening-Transformer: A Dynamically-operated Optically-interconnected Photonic Transformer Accelerator".
+This contains the codebases for the main codebases of the paper "Lightening-Transformer: A Dynamically-operated Optically-interconnected Photonic Transformer Accelerator".

 ---

 ## Usage of the Provided Codebase

-For reproducing the results, we provides three kinds of codebases:
+We provides three kinds of codebases:

 * (1) algorithm codes for training/running models on our photonic accelerator, with the analytic transformation of our unique photonic tensor core embedded in the computation process.
 See `./software_model` for detailed implementation and usages, including the [DeiT](https://arxiv.org/abs/2012.12877) case.